kayman-mk/blog-tech-at-work/src/_posts/2022-10-04-data-protection-comment-system.md

 title: "Protect sensitive data from being exposed to GitHub"
 ---

-As described in my [previous post](comment-system-in-static-blog.md) I added comments to my posts using GitHub issues.
+As described in my [previous post](comment-system-in-static-blog/) I added comments to my posts using GitHub issues.
 I also mentioned that several other tools are not compliant to the GDPR.
 But why should GitHub be compliant?

-Whenever the comments were loaded it was done with a call to https://api.github.com/...
-So the visitor's IP address was leaked to GitHub.
+Whenever the comments were loaded it was done with a call to [GitHub API](https://api.github.com/) So the visitor's IP address was leaked to GitHub.
 I thought about several solutions to fix this issue.
 The best I came up with was to implement a little proxy script which runs on my server and simply forwards the requests to GitHub.
 This way GitHub sees my server IP only and not the one from the visitor.
 Much better!